versa-networks/devops/README.md

 ## Bash
 Bash script base examples please refer to the `bash` folder.
 Different functions will have different sub-folders with examples for each.

+##Postman
+Postman examples can be located in the `postman`.
+This folder will contain useful scripts.

 ## Python
 Python examples can be located in the `python`.
 This folder will contain useful scripts.